zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

 which is represented in a key - value structure.
 The following fixed set of claims are included in the token:

-    - **Challenge**: Input object from caller.
+    - **Auth challenge**: Input object from caller.
 Can be a single nonce from server or hash of nonce and attested data.
 It is intended to provide freshness to report and the caller has responsibility to arrange this.
 Allowed length: 32, 48, 64 bytes.
 The claim is modeled to be